tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 The initial Azure Key Vault release supports RSA keys only; future releases may support other key types such as symmetric and elliptic curve.

 -   **RSA**: A 2048-bit RSA key.
 This is a "soft" key, which is processed in software by Key Vault but is stored encrypted at rest using a system key that is in an HSM.
 Clients may import an existing RSA key or request that Azure Key Vault generate one.
 -   **RSA-HSM**: An RSA key that is processed in an HSM.
 RSA-HSM keys are protected in one of the Azure Key Vault HSM Security Worlds (there is a Security World per geography to maintain isolation).
-Clients may import a RSA key, either in soft form or by exporting from a compatible HSM device, or request that Azure Key Vault generate one.
+Clients may import an RSA key, either in soft form or by exporting from a compatible HSM device, or request that Azure Key Vault generate one.
 This key type adds the T attribute to the JWK obtain to carry the HSM key material.

      For more information on geographical boundaries, see [Microsoft Azure Trust Center](http://azure.microsoft.com/en-us/support/trust-center/privacy/)